145 Kensington Church Street, London, United Kingdom

-Trevor Morriss, Principal of SPPARC said: "We are delighted to have secured consent for an innovative contemporary building within the Kensington Conservation Area.
-The scheme balances matters of scale, material quality and functionality to achieve a building which has distinctive architecture that sensitively responds to its context."
+Trevor Morriss, Principal at SPPARC, said: 'we are delighted to have completed this prominent contemporary building within the heart of the Kensington Conservation Area.
+The scheme balances matters of scale, material quality and functionality to achieve a building which has distinctive architecture whilst sensitively cohabiting with the surrounding heritage context'